If you’re taking a Florida Keys family vacation, then check out our ultimate list of 35 things to do in Key West with kids.

 I appreciated the free parking, bathrooms, shaded picnic tables, and a fenced in really cool playground.
 However, Higgs Beach itself was not my favorite beach to spend the day at.
 There are much better beaches in Key West for families.

-South beach is a small beach only blocks from the Southern most point.
+If you plan to visit the Southern Most Point and want to stop by a free beach, then check out South Beach.
+It’s small but a great spot to check out.
 The sand was soft and the kids really liked putting their feet in for a bit.
-It was a free beach in front of a restaurant providing chair rentals.
+It was a free beach in front of a restaurant providing chair rentals and a small peer we were able to walk out on.

-If you are near Higgs beach playground, then walk beyond the Key West Garden Club to find Rest Beach on the other side.
-This quiet beach is clean with free parking out front and a family-friendly vibe.
+If you’re near Higgs beach playground, then walk beyond the Key West Garden Club to find Rest Beach on the other side.
+This quiet beach is clean with free parking out front and a family-friendly vibe, much better than spending the say on Higgs beach.

 Take it easy, relax, and enjoy the laid-back feel of Key West.
+Those are the best tips I can give you when planning a family trip to Key West.
 Choose a few things that everyone in the family wants to do, and then spread it out during your vacation.
 If you have time and a car, take a day trip to visit a few other Keys such as Bahia Honda or Marathon and check out other fun things to do in the Florida Keys with kids.

 If you have fair skinned children, be sure to bring sun hats.
 You’ll thank me later when they don’t have red noses from the intense Florida sunshine.

 How will you get to Key West?
-Well there are several options.
+Well there are several options that I’ll dive into quick.

 You can also fly into the Key West International Airport.
 It’s a small airport that has regular service to and from Miami and a few other airports.
 Many visitors will end up flying into Miami and driving down to Key West though.